Coco (franchise): Coco (2017)

-Coco 2 (TBA)
+Coco 2 (2029)

-In March 2025, Disney CEO Bob Iger announced that a sequel, titled Coco 2, is in development.
+In March 2025, Disney CEO Bob Iger announced that a sequel, titled Coco 2 is in development.
 Lee Unkrich and Adrian Molina will return as director and co-director, respectively, while Mark Nielsen will serve as producer.
 The announcement gave a release window of 2029, which was subsequently removed.
+Pixar's chief creative officer Pete Docter revealed that Incredibles 3 and Coco 2 were set to be released in "2028 and beyond".
+On August 14, 2026, it was announced during the D23 Fan Event that the film would be released on November 21, 2029, and that Benjamin Bratt would reprise his role as Ernesto de la Cruz.

 Short films

 Dante's Lunch (2017)

 A two-minute short film, titled Dante's Lunch – A Short Tail, was released online on March 29, 2017.
 It introduces the film's supporting character, a Xoloitzcuintle named Dante.
 The short was created early in the animation process by Unkrich and his team to have a better sense of the character.

-The short follows Dante trying to catch Héctor's bone.
+The short follows Dante trying to catch a mysterious moving bone.

 A Day in the Life of the Dead (2021)

-This short is from Pixar Popcorn series and its about the average day in the afterlife.
+This short is from the Pixar Popcorn series; it is about an average day in the afterlife.

+Family Bands Together (2024)

+Included as the fifth and final episode of Lego: Pixar Bricktoons, the short follows Miguel returning to the Land of the Dead, and trying to sing a winning song in a Battle of the Bands contest with the help of his family.

 Video games

 Miguel, Dante, and Héctor appear as playable characters in the fighting game Disney Heroes: Battle Mode.

-In 2019, the video game Disney Magic Kingdoms included a limited-time event based on Coco, with a storyline that takes place after the events of the film, including Miguel Rivera, Dante, Abuelita, Héctor Rivera, Mamá Imelda, Mamá Coco, and Ernesto de la Cruz as playable characters, as well as attractions based on locations of the film, including Land of the Dead, Musical Celebration, Rivera Familia Home, and Santa Cecilia Market Shop.
-After the event, the content of the film returning in limited-time promotions.
+In 2019, the video game Disney Magic Kingdoms included a limited-time event based on Coco, with a storyline that takes place after the events of the film, including Miguel Rivera, Héctor Rivera, Dante, Abuelita, Mamá Coco, Ernesto de la Cruz and Mamá Imelda, as playable characters, as well as attractions based on locations of the film, including Land of the Dead, Musical Celebration, Rivera Familia Home, and Santa Cecilia Market Shop.
+After the event, the content of the film returned in limited-time promotions.

+A world based on Coco and its characters will be included in the video game Kingdom Hearts IV.